lumenn/target-sqlserver/README.md

 ## Configuration

-### An Explanation of Various SSL Configuration Options

-There are two distinct processes which both fall under the banner of SSL.
-One process occurs when the client wishes to ensure the identity of the server, and is the more common reason that SSL is used.
-Another is when the server wishes to ensure the identity of the client, for authentication/authorization purposes.

-If your server is set up with a certificate and private key, and you wish to check their certificate against a root certificate which you posess, use `ssl_enable`.
-You may then further customize this process using the `ssl_certificate_authority` and `ssl_mode` settings.
-See the [documentation](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBQ-SSL-CERTIFICATES) for further details.

-If your server is set up with a root certificate, and you wish to provide a certificate to the server to verify your identity, use `ssl_client_certificate_enable`.
-You may then further customize this process using the `ssl_client_certificate` and `ssl_client_private_key` settings.
-See the [documentation](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-CLIENTCERT) for further details.

 ### Configure using environment variables

 This Singer target will automatically import any environment variables within the working directory's